ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesOperationsApi.md

 # **MoveBatchItems**
 > FileOperationArrayWrapper MoveBatchItems (BatchRequestDto? batchRequestDto = null)

-Move to a folder
+Move or copy to a folder

-Moves all the selected files and folders to the folder with the ID specified in the request.
+Moves or copies all the selected files and folders to the folder with the ID specified in the request.

 ### Example
 ```csharp